clinics

 Can the technologist give me the result?

 No, the technologist cannot give you the result.
-A copy of the report will be sent to the referring doctor who will then give you the result.
+The referring doctor will look at the report on their computer and will give you the result at your next appointment.

 Can I be with my child during the test?